itk-dev-rpa/OpenOrchestrator-docs/docs/orchestrator/triggers.md

 ## Editing an existing trigger

 To edit an existing trigger simply double-click it in the tables.
+This will open a pop-up to edit the trigger.